dylburger/sf-lat-long-mapper/README.md

 ### Socrata API

 The Socrata API doesn't _require_ credentials, but without an [App Token](https://dev.socrata.com/docs/app-tokens.html), you'll quickly be rate limited.
-As the page notes, please do not make an unlimited number of requests to the API
+As the page notes, please do not make an unlimited number of requests to the API.
-- rate limit yourself to a reasonable degree, or reach out to their team to discuss your use case.
+Rate limit yourself to a reasonable degree, or reach out to their team to discuss your use case.

 Once you've [registered your application](https://dev.socrata.com/register) and received an App Token, store the token in a file in this repository named _.socrata\_app\_token_ in the following format: